emil2k/joltem/help/texts/help/index.md

 <a name="idea" class="anchor-fix"></a>
 #### Have an idea?

-This will be a place where anybody will be able to draft out ideas, get feedback, and when ready openly solicit collaboration.
+In the *alpha* stage the only project available is the *Joltem* project itself.
+However, in the near future, this will be a place where anybody will be able to broadcast their idea, work openly, and attract collaborators to bring the idea to reality.

-However, in the *alpha* stage the only project available is the *Joltem* project itself.
+If you have an idea or you are part of an existing startup that would like to work openly on our platform contact us at <support@joltem.com> with a description of the idea.

 ---